Sam0929/Grafos_Caminhao/README.md

 ## ✨ Features

 * Path capacity analysis based on the Maximum Spanning Tree.
-* Modular and organized project structure separating configuration, logic, and visualization.
 * Generation of random graphs with weighted edges.
 * Calculation and plotting of the **Giant Component Fraction (S)** as a function of N.
 * Calculation and plotting of the **Expected Average Degree** as a function of N.